Engineering graduate schemes 2025

 This will still provide you with a platform to put your engineering ability to good use.
 For example, Network Rail offers a two-year scheme for aspiring mechanical engineers.
 During four rotational placements you'll gain a broad perspective of the railway and learn about the products, processes and systems that help to make it function.

 The Rolls-Royce programme is similar in that you'll work across the lifecycle of the manufacturer's products and services, including its civil aerospace and defence operations.
-As a graduate, you could be working on the architecture and design side of things, innovation and concept development or testing.
+As a graduate, you could work on the architecture and design side of things, innovation and concept development or testing.

 On the other hand, if you land a place on the software engineering graduate scheme at Accenture, you'll be tasked with designing, building, testing and deploying innovative technical solutions for the organisation's clients.